 Can I expunge my driving record in Pennsylvania?

 In most situations, the answer is no. In order to be eligible to expunge a record, the law must expressly permit it, meaning a person cannot simply file an expungement petition, appear before a judge, and explain to the judge why the person needs to have a record expunged.
+Many people believe that a judge has the ability to order an expungement whenever the judge deems that it is appropriate.
+Regrettably, a judge’s power is limited by Pennsylvania law, and the law only allows a judge to expunge records in certain circumstances.
 Judges are not permitted to consider a person’s need for expungement unless the law allows for the record to be expunged.

 Expungement of Summary Offenses